Wolf Spider

 Are wolf spiders dangerous?

 Wolf spiders are not dangerous.
-They can bite if handled but the bite is similar to a bee sting.
-They're actually beneficial predators that eat many pest insects.
+They can bite if handled, but the bite is similar to a bee sting and clears up on its own.
+They are actually beneficial predators that eat many pest insects around your home.

 Why is this spider carrying babies on its back?

-Female wolf spiders are exceptional mothers—they carry their egg sac attached to their body and then carry hatched spiderlings on their backs until they can survive independently.
+Female wolf spiders are exceptional mothers.
+They carry their egg sac attached to their spinnerets, then carry the hatched spiderlings on their backs for a week or two until the young can survive on their own.

 Similar Pests